seventhirty/EchoServer/README.md

 * Consider using a thread pool for scalability (or other approaches)
 * There is no way to stop the server except killing it.
-* Fix unused variable warnings in release and final
 * Test with non-newline terminated client requests
 * After a certain amount of messages (unsigned long max), msg sent counter overflows and goes back to 0
 * Use exceptions to make code more readable?